mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research. -->

+There are two key moments that can be usefully highlighted which had significant influence over the changing shape of provision on UK digital-focused education in schools.

+The first is Google leader Eric Schmidt's speech as a MacTaggart lecture in Edinburgh in 2011 to [@robinson_eric_2011]

-The influential report "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" was focused on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].
+The RSA report build on a previous report focused on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].

 The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE (a general exam for 16 year olds before they progress to more specialised study) exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.

 **Contextual Challenges**